Petri Nets for Concurrent Programming: Abstract

 \section{Abstract}

 Concurrent programming is used in all large and complex computer systems.
 However, concurrency errors and system failures (ex: crashes and deadlocks) are common.
 We find that Petri nets can be used to model concurrent systems and find and remove errors ahead of time.
-We introduce a generalization of Petri nets with nondeterministic transition nodes to match real systems.
+We introduce a novel generalization of Petri nets with nondeterministic transition nodes to match real systems.
 These allow for a compact way to construct, optimize, and prove computer programs at the concurrency level.
 Petri net programs can also be optimized by automatically solving for maximal concurrency, where the maximum number of valid threads is determined by the structure of the Petri net prior to execution.
-We provide pseudocode to compute the state graph of a given Petri net start state pair.
-There is an open source repository of \href{https://github.com/MarshallRawson/nt-petri-net}{code}\footnote{https://github.com/MarshallRawson/nt-petri-net} which aims to implement this theory as a general purpose concurrency focused middle-ware.
+We discuss an algorithm to compute the state graph of a given Petri net start state pair.
+We introduce our open source software \href{https://github.com/MarshallRawson/nt-petri-net}{framework}\footnote{https://github.com/MarshallRawson/nt-petri-net} which implements this theory as a general purpose concurrency focused middle-ware.